-Innovation usually rolls in like waves, but advanced analytics for insurers has ensured that whoever is first to market with the creative sourcing of data will reap in the majority of benefits.
-With the help of advanced analytics, you can hold on to your existing customers and brokers with the right retention offers, optimize capital expenditure across business units while having a deeper understanding of the risk involved, and leverage social media to connect with customers on a personal level.
-Some of the main ways in which advanced analytics is changing the insurance game includes -
+Innovation usually rolls in like waves, but advanced analytics for insurers has ensured that whoever is first to market with the creative sourcing of data will reap the majority of benefits.
+Advanced analytics helps you hold your existing customers and brokers with the right retention offers, optimize capital expenditure across business units while having a deeper understanding of the risk involved, and leverage social media to connect with customers on a personal level.
+Some of the major ways in which advanced analytics is changing the insurance game include -

-Venture capitalists are pouring in millions of dollars into innovative analytics-based start-ups and vendors who are developing insurance applications far ahead in terms of scope and performance as compared to what exists now.
-Recently, a health-based risk model was developed by a US-based company which blends high-quality actuarial data with demographical trends, medical science, and government data.
+Venture capitalists are pouring millions of dollars into innovative analytics-based start-ups and vendors who are developing insurance applications far ahead in terms of scope and performance as compared to what exists now.
+Recently, a health-based risk model was developed by a US company that blends high-quality actuarial data with demographical trends, medical science, and government data.
 This modeling tool captures data and provides insights while adding data from sources as varied as diet and fitness.
-Such innovations will allow insurers to underwrite emerging risks which might otherwise go under-insured including cyber-security risks, risks associated with natural disasters, etc.
+Such innovations will allow insurers to underwrite emerging risks that might otherwise go under-insured including cyber-security risks, natural disasters, etc.

 The insurance industry has long been highly customer focused, but with advanced analytics, the shift towards a customer-centric approach can be more rapid and all-encompassing.
-With analytics and insurance management platforms, brokers can win customer’s trust by helping them get the insurance they really need.
-For example, many intelligent platforms now feature dashboards which provide a complete overview of a client's portfolio, their likes, and dislikes, etc. If a client has a gap in coverage, the portal will automatically notify you.
-Therefore, instead of blindly cold calling customers, you can call them only when they require the insurance.
+With analytics and insurance management platforms, brokers can win customers' trust by helping them get the insurance they need.
+For example, many intelligent platforms now feature dashboards that provide a complete overview of a client's portfolio, their likes, and dislikes, etc. If a client has a coverage gap, the portal will automatically notify you.
+Therefore, instead of blindly cold-calling customers, you can call them only when they require insurance.

 Fraud is always a concern in the insurance industry, and the increase in fraudulent claims over the past few years is a testament to this fact.
-Actionable reports generated with the help of advanced data analytics can be used to figure out which clients are most liable to committing an insurance fraud before it even takes place.
+Actionable reports generated with the help of advanced data analytics can be used to figure out which clients are most liable for committing insurance fraud.
 This is done by tracking the online and social behavior of clients who are considered risky, thereby reducing extra expenditure on fraudulent claims.

 When most insurance companies decide to price their premiums, they face problems with data accuracy available on their files.
 Therefore, more often than not companies rely on "The Law of Large Numbers" to make their pricing according to statistical predictions.
 As a result, they cannot predict incidents or accidents.
 While this is not that big an issue for the insurer, for a policyholder it is different.
 A good driver might get the same premium as a bad driver, which would end up in him paying higher premiums.
 As a result, leveraging advanced data analytics, one can track individual policyholder behavior and adjust the prices accordingly.

-At Flatworld Solutions, we sincerely believe that Insurers can gain a significant competitive advantage and out-perform their competition by re-tooling, re-fitting, and re-engineering their value chain by using analytics and other insurance BPO services.
-Most insurers are still having to deal with legacy setups and trying to make advanced analytics work by using traditional approaches.
+At Flatworld Solutions, we sincerely believe that insurers can gain a significant competitive advantage and out-perform their competition by re-tooling, re-fitting, and re-engineering their value chain by using analytics and other insurance BPO services.
+Most insurers are still dealing with legacy setups and are trying to make advanced analytics work by using traditional approaches.
 With our help, you will be able to build new capabilities across your data and technology teams, delivering near real-time insights for your key decision makers.
-All that without stretching your budget because we offer insurance services at affordable rates that you can take advantage with absolutely no strenuous effort.
+All that without stretching your budget because we offer insurance services at affordable rates.

 Contact us right now to learn more about advanced analytics in insurance and how we can customize our offerings for your needs.